 Blood, blood everywhere.
 On the floor, on the wall, on the furniture.
 Everywhere.
 I felt vomit surge up my throat as I hunched over.
 I could not contain the bile and the chunks as they spewed from my mouth and into the once clean puddle of water at my feet.

 I could feel the beat of my heartbeat quickly increase, pounding like a drum in my chest as I stared at the sight before me.
 And as I did so, I realized something; there were no bodies.
 I forced myself to quickly walk through the blood and to the bedroom door.
 As afraid as I was, I felt as if it were my duty to check if they were alive, dead or missing.
-As I put my hand on the door knob a terrifying question crossed my mind; What if whatever did this was still here?
+As I put my hand on the doorknob a terrifying question crossed my mind: What if whatever did this was still here?

-My sense of duty abandoned me as I removed my hand from the door knob and began to slowly back away from the door.
+My sense of duty abandoned me as I removed my hand from the doorknob and began to slowly back away from the door.
 The impulse to leave and go fetch help grew ever stronger.
 Duty no longer mattered in my terrified state, only survival.
 After I was a good two feet from the bedroom door, I turned around to face the front door.
 A tall figure stood in the doorway.

 He stood, blocking the exit, fully illuminated by the light bulbs and the shadowed rays of sunlight.
 The first thing I noticed was the burlap sack that covered his face.
 The sack was almost entirely covered in deep red stains and stitching.
-Two holes were roughly cut out, and within them I could see his eyes staring out at me.
+Two holes were roughly cut out, and within them, I could see his eyes staring out at me.
 They resembled human eyes except for one thing… His iris’s were red, bright and vibrant red.
-The orbs appeared calm and focused, but more than that, they looked… Unquenchably hungry, as if they had been starved for an eternity.
+The orbs appeared calm and focused, but more than that, they looked… unquenchably hungry, as if they had been starved for an eternity.

 The next thing I noticed was his arms, the only bit of flesh that was visible from where I was at.
 They were big, fat and big, yet muscular.
 They looked as if they were bloated and swollen; the skin had a purple tint and I could clearly see deep blue veins pumping blood underneath.

 He wore a black, shiny apron across his chest.
 It was covered in fresh, red liquid, and from beneath it protruded a pot belly stomach that seemed unnaturally… bulbous.
 And in between the apron and the stomach was a dark red collared shirt with the sleeves rolled up to his elbows.
-He also wore a pair of black, pocket-less work pants, and beneath them were a pair of black, dirty boots which had been neatly tied.
+He also wore a pair of black, pocket-less work pants, and beneath them were a pair of black, dirty boots that had been neatly tied.